 Charleston Real Estate Statistics

-2020 was a record year for Charleston, SC home sales, and 2021 is expected to be even more robust!
-Charleston's post COVID-lockdown housing boom is nearing 12 months now, and it's the most active housing market on record for our MLS.
+2020 was a record year for Charleston, SC home sales, and 2021 is performing well despite the shortage of listings we're currently seeing!
+Charleston's post COVID-lockdown housing boom is well over 12 months now, and it's the most active housing market on record for our MLS.

 Charleston, SC Housing Market Trends